pulsar-edit/pulsar-edit.github.io/docs/docs/differences-from-atom/index.md

 None of these exist on the newer code.
 This means that _currently_ Pulsar takes more space on the disk _and_ it's slower to load on some systems.
-Another weird side-effect of the V8 Snapshots is that it allowed Atom to "preload" some code - sometimes, even **before** that could could even run!
+Another weird side-effect of the V8 Snapshots is that it allowed Atom to "preload" some code - sometimes, even **before** that could even run!
 Which means we saw some weird bugs appearing that didn't happen on Atom (because some of the stuff that should be _loaded_ in the future was already _pre-loaded_ because of the snapshots), but this, again, made the development process unstable - the source